 For questions surrounding the Paramedic Program please contact the Health and Human Services Division at 483-1410.

 LCC offers two options for completing the Paramedic Program with a course of study preparing the Basic EMT in advanced techniques of administering care in life threatening situations.
 Students are accepted in to the program every fall semester with a limited number of openings each year.
 Students receive clinical experience in both hospital and ambulance sites.

 Certificate of Achievement - 36 credit hour program completed in two semesters, plus an arranged internship.

-Associate Degree - 72 credit hour program including completion of the Basic EMT Certificate Program curriculum, the Paramedic Certificate Program curriculum and core curriculum courses.
+Associate Degree - 65 minimum credit hour program including completion of the Basic EMT Certificate Program curriculum, the Paramedic Certificate Program curriculum and core curriculum courses.

 Graduates of either course of study are required to take the licensing examination offered by the National Registry of EMT's to practice as a paramedic.
 Once licensed by the National Registry, application can be made for state licensure with the State of Michigan, Department of Community Health Division of Emergency Medical Services.
 The license must be renewed every three years.

 The LPN/Paramedic to RN Advanced Standing Program is available for current Licensed Practical Nurses (LPN) or licensed Paramedics, to pursue a degree as a Registered Nurse.
 For complete information an Advanced Standing Advising Guide may be requested either at www.lcc.edu/nursing or by calling (517) 483-1410.
 Students meeting the qualifications may apply for Advanced Standing admission to the second year of the Associate Degree Nursing Program.